Tools & More

 GTFS-Static & GTFS-RT Comparer

-• Purpose: This tool makes it possible to compare the static GTFS data (Static) with the real-time data in order to identify missing data elements in the respective datasets.
-Data elements here are transport companies as well as specific trips/trips.
+• Purpose: This tool compares the static GTFS data (static) with the real-time data to identify missing data elements in the respective data sets.
+Data elements include transport companies and specific trips.

 • Instructions:

 • The GTFS-Static and GTFS-Realtime files are preselected.
-You can specify the time period to be checked for deviations.
-By pressing the ‘Compare’ button, the comparison is carried out.
+You can specify the period to be checked for discrepancies.
+By pressing the ‘Compare’ button, the comparison is performed.

-• After the comparison has been carried out, the differences to the static dataset are displayed based on the real-time dataset.
-Specifically, a small overview with the number of deviations (‘stats’).
-Then there are the transport companies for the real-time data that are not listed in the corresponding register (https://data.opentransportdata.swiss/dataset/go-realtime) (‘Agencies missing from GO-Realtime’).
-The transport companies that are listed in the register but for which no real-time data was found (‘Agencies without GTFS-RT’).
-As well as a list of GTFS real-time datasets for which no suitable counterpart could be found in the static dataset (‘Missing GTFS static entries’).
+• After the comparison has been made, the differences to the static dataset based on the real-time dataset are first displayed.
+Specifically, a small overview with the number of differences (‘stats’).
+The transport companies are then available for the real-time data, but which are not in the corresponding register (https://data.opentransportdata.swiss/dataset/go-realtime) (‘Agencies missing from GO-Realtime’).
+The transport companies entered in the register but for which no real-time data could be found (‘Agencies without GTFS-RT’).
+And a list of GTFS real-time records for which no matching counterpart could be found in the static record (‘Missing GTFS static entries’).

-• After the overview for GTFS-Realtime, there is an overview for GTFS-Static.
-First, as before, the number of deviations (‘stats’) with ‘reverse sign’.
+• The overview for GTFS realtime is followed by an overview for GTFS static.
+First, as before, the number of stats with ‘reverse signs’.
 Then the list of static data for which real-time data is missing.
-In the ‘Stops’ column, the stops that have already been served are written in light grey; future stops are written in black.
+In the ‘Stops’ column, the stops that have already been served are shown in light grey; the future stops are shown in black.

 GTFS-Static & GTFS-RT Comparer Report

 • Purpose: This is a visually appealing representation of the comparison report described above.
-It can be used, for example, to show unusual movements in data volumes.
-As well as to identify recurring or unusual patterns.
-Compared to the ‘pure’ comparator, this view provides a monthly overview of the data obtained there.
+It can be used, for example, to display unusual movements in the data sets.
+It can also identify recurring or unusual patterns.
+Unlike the ‘pure’ comparator, this view provides a monthly overview of the data collected there.

 • Instructions:

-• First, you can select the month to be visualised and the values to be displayed in comparison.
-The result is then displayed in the table below, where the values per day and time for each day are displayed.
-In the picture here, the number of real-time data for the days and times in September 2024.
+• First you can select the month you want to visualize and the values you want to compare.
+The result is then displayed in the table below, where you can see the values for each day and time on that day.
+In the picture here, the amount of real-time data for the days and times in September 2024.
 The different shades of blue represent different GTFS datasets.

-• Depending on the selected cell, you can display the details of the data on the right side.
+• Depending on the selected cell, the details of the data can be displayed on the right side.
 The ‘DATA’ tag indicates either server problems or file problems.
-MATCH means that too many records are different.
-While ‘RT age’ indicates an RT record that is too temporary.
+MATCH means that too many records deviate.
+While ‘RT age’ indicates a RT record that deviates too much temporarily.
 Details can also be read here: https://github.com/openTdataCH/OJP-Showcase/blob/develop/tools/gtfs-rt-static-compare/docs/gtfs-rt-static-compare.md

 GTFS Shapes Checker